chrisstef/polyplace/README.md

 npx hardhat run scripts/deploy.js --network hardhat
 ```

-### Opening the User Interface
+Finally you just need to run the following command in your terminal to open the User Interface:

+```
+npm run dev
+```

+### Connect to Mumbai Testnet

 First of all, it is required to install Metamask wallet as a browser extension: https://metamask.io/

 Then you should configure Metamask to connect to your local blockchain.
-This requires the following:
+To do it manually:
 - Open Metamask.
 - Open the Network Configuration panel.
 - Open Custom RPC.
 - Connect to Matic Mumbai Testnet.

-Finally you just need to run the following command in your terminal to open the User Interface:

-```
-npm run dev
-```
+Another way to connect to Mumbai Testnet is by using the following link: https://chainlist.org/
+You can add the network of your choice by simply connecting your wallet.

 ### Technology stack